The Integration of Service Learning in High School Curricula

 • Alumni Surveys: Conducting surveys with students after they have graduated to understand the lasting influence of service learning on their lives and careers.

-See also The Advantages of Faith-Based Education in High Schools
+See also Examining the Safety Measures in American High Schools

 Evaluation Techniques for Service Learning